 The sales to and purchases from the related parties are made at terms equivalent to those that prevail in arm's length transactions.
 Outstanding balances at the year-end are unsecured, interest free and settlement occurs in cash.
-For the year ended 31 December 2019, the Group has recorded an impairment charge relating to receivables from the related parties amounting to USD 2,911 thousand (2018: 2,999 thousand).
+For the year ended 31 December 2020, the Group has recorded an impairment charge relating to receivables from the related parties amounting to USD 1,835 thousand (2019: 2,911 thousand).
 This assessment is undertaken each financial year through examining the financial position of the related party and the market in which it operates.

-As at 31 December 2019 and 2018, cash and cash equivalents in the related party bank comprised USD 9,118 thousand and USD 30,621 thousand, respectively.
+As at 31 December 2019, cash and cash equivalents in the related party bank comprised USD 9,118 thousand, respectively.
 This amount consists of cash on current accounts and/or in transit and bank deposits including guarantee deposits maturing in less than 3 months from the respective balance sheet dates (Note 17).
-Finance income in 2019 amounting to USD 1,343 thousand (2018: USD 545 thousand) relates to interest paid by the related party bank to the Group.
-As at 31 December 2019 and 2018, there were no outstanding loan balances due to the related party bank.
+On 2 August 2020 the Bank ceased to qualify as a related party.
+Finance income in 2020 (till 2 August 2 2020 inclusively) amounting to USD 212 thousand (2019: USD 1,343 thousand) relates to interest paid by the related party bank to the Group.